homemadearcade/zero/NOTES.md

 --

 Phaser keeps spawned object in some sort of memory pool between 'reloading' the scene.
-I tested via profifile.
-Even if you destory all objects, phaser still is slower next time you boot.
-You have to turn game off and turn it on again
+I tested via profiler.
+Even if you destroy all objects, phaser still is slower next time you boot.
+You have to turn game off and turn it on again.

 --